BaseMax/TravelPlannerGraphQLTS/README.md

 - `getPOIDetails`: Get details of a specific Point of Interest (POI).
 - `searchTrips`: Search for trips based on destination, date range, or other criteria.
 - `getRecommendedTrips`: Get a list of recommended trips based on the user's preferences or past trips.
+- `getUserNotifications`: Get notifications related to the user, such as trip updates, collaboration invitations, etc.
+- `getCollaboratorStatus`: Get the status (e.g., accepted, pending) of a collaborator on a specific trip.
+- `getPopularDestinations`: Get a list of popular destinations based on the number of trips created.
+- `getTripActivitiesByDate`: Get activities of a trip for a specific date or date range.
+- `getTripsByDateRange`: Get trips that fall within a specified date range.
+- `getUserStats`: Get statistics related to the user's trips, such as the number of trips, activities, etc.

 ### Mutations: